World Matchplay (darts)

 The World Matchplay, also known as the Betfred World Matchplay for sponsorship purposes, is a professional darts tournament and one of three legs of the Triple Crown.
 It is played in a legs format, and is run by the Professional Darts Corporation (PDC).
-Michael van Gerwen is the current champion after winning the 2022 edition.
+Luke Littler is the current champion after winning the 2025 edition.

 History

 The World Matchplay has been played annually since 1994 in the Empress Ballroom at the Winter Gardens, Blackpool.
-The first ever winner was Larry Butler, who beat Dennis Priestley 16–12, and the current holder is Micheal van Gerwen.
-It is regarded as the second biggest PDC Tournament, status shown by the fact the whole tournament was sold out within three days of the tickets being on sale.
+The first ever winner was Larry Butler, who beat Dennis Priestley 16–12, and the current holder is Luke Littler.

 The 1995 World Matchplay turned out to be Jocky Wilson's last appearance in a major televised event.
 Wilson had reached the quarter-finals of the inaugural tournament in 1994 and he beat Rod Harrington in the 1st round in 1995, but a 2nd round defeat against Nigel Justice was effectively the end of his career.

 From 1994 to 2012, matches at the World Matchplay had to be won by two clear legs.
 For example, the first round was usually played over the first to 10 legs, but if the score reached 9–9, play continued until either player gained a two-leg lead.
 Starting with the 2013 World Matchplay, if a two leg-lead hadn't been established after six extra legs, then a sudden death leg is played, so sudden death would come into play in a first round match at 12–12.

-Over the course of the tournament's 29-year existence, there have been eleven different winners: Phil Taylor (16), Michael van Gerwen (3), Rod Harrington (2), Gary Anderson (1), Larry Butler (1), Rob Cross (1), Peter Evison (1), Colin Lloyd (1) James Wade (1), Peter Wright (1) and Dimitri Van den Bergh (1).
-Dennis Priestley was also runner-up for three consecutive years.
+Over the course of the tournament's 31-year existence, there have been fourteen different winners: Phil Taylor (16), Michael van Gerwen (3), Rod Harrington (2), Gary Anderson (1), Nathan Aspinall (1), Larry Butler (1), Rob Cross (1), Peter Evison (1), Luke Humphries (1), Luke Littler (1), Colin Lloyd (1), Dimitri Van den Bergh (1), James Wade (1) and Peter Wright (1).

 From 2018 onwards, the World Matchplay champion will receive the Phil Taylor Trophy, as was announced by the PDC following the retirement of the sixteen-time winner of the tournament.

 Due to the COVID-19 pandemic in the United Kingdom, the 2020 World Matchplay was held at the Marshall Arena, Milton Keynes, behind closed doors.